Pregnant Rosie Huntington-Whiteley Celebrates Her Birthday in a Bump-Hugging Dress

 Rosie Huntington-Whiteley was celebrating for two this year.
 The model rang in her 30th birthday on Tuesday, and was joined by none other than her adorable baby bump at the celebration.

 Huntington-Whiteley and her fiancé Jason Statham celebrated at the Malibu outpost of Soho House, and the fashionable star brought her maternity style A-game.
-The mom-to-be looked radiant in an off-the-shoulder black sheath dress that hit just below her knee.
+The mom-to-be looked radiant in an off-the-shoulder black Rachel Pally dress ($211; rachelpally.com) that hit just below her knee.
 She paired the elegant look with a leather tote bag, ankle-strap stiletto sandals (shop a similar style here), and black shades.

 VIDEO: Rosie Huntington-Whiteley's Pregnancy Style